 Spanish property still attractive

-Some estate agents are finding that the perils of Brexit and financial uncertainty haven’t quelled demand, at least in Spain.
-‘We’re receiving an average of 2,513,374 website searches for property there a month,’ says Christopher Please of agents Rightmove Overseas.
+Some estate agents have found, however, that financial uncertainty sparked by Brexit didn’t quell demand, at least in Spain.
+‘We’re receiving an average of 2,513,374 website searches for property there a month,’ said Christopher Please of agents Rightmove Overseas.
 ‘It’s an indication to us that many Britons still see a future in Spain – whether it’s to live there permanently, retire or use a property as an investment and holiday home.’

 Many Britons still see a future in Spain – whether it’s to retire, or use a property as an investment and holiday home.